+John Tomkins

-John Tomkins Greater Manchester Police, having previous bation, but didn't really think much more service in the Metropolitan Police. piece about shortages of police officers walk- many Americans, they were tracing their faming the beat and a suggested method to reduce ily tree, a hobby which was quite obscure paperwork.
-However this piece is simply back in the eighties.
-I decided to take up this research into my family history and the most activity. obvious question that arises. and after attestation, proudly became what I was indeed a Policeman, His name was James thought was the first ever member of my fam- Tompkins and in 1881 he lived at 22 College ily to join the Police.
+The author is a serving Police Officer in Greater Manchester Police, having previous service in the Metropolitan Police.

+piece about shortages of police officers walking the beat and a suggested method to reduce ilv tree, a hobby which was quite obscure paperwork. research into my family history and the most activity. obvious question that arises.

+and after attestation, proudly became what I was indeed a Policeman, His name was James thought was the first ever member of my fam- Tompkins and in 1881 he lived at 22 College ily to join the Police.
 My grandmother, who Street in Salisbury (2). was in her eighties, suddenly produced a photograph and stated that it was of my Great Grand Father who had been a Police Officer.